5-PATH®: Five Phase Advanced Transformational Hypnosis™ Overview

 Notice the use of suggestion at the end of the process.
 Again, I want to remind the hypnotist that powerful techniques such as this force the subconscious mind into reorganization, and the client become exceptionally suggestible for suggestions that are consistent with the experience.
 Don't overlook this opportunity!

 This phase again set us up for increased success in the following phase.

 Most of my clients report that this phase of forgiving herself was the most important.
 I often wish that I could just go here first.
 But I believe that this phase is so successful because of the work done in the preceding phases.

 It is essentially the same as Phase III, except this time the client take on two roles.
 The first role will be that of the "Self" and the other is the "Mistake-Making-Part."
 The Mistake-Making-Part, takes on the part of the offender in Phase III.
 This approach allows the client to see herself in a more detached and objective way.

 Do induction and deepening.

 Set up for "Chair Work" where the client can confront or communicate with the Mistake-Making-Part, who will be blamed for every mistake she has ever made in her life.

 The situation is set up so that the client will be completely safe in expressing her feelings toward the Mistake-Making-Part.

 The client is encouraged to express how she feels or felt about the mistakes made in her life.
 The client is greatly encourage to really let it all out.

-Once the client is exhausted, the therapist has the client take the place of the Mistake-Making-Part, and will speak from that perspective.
+Once the client is exhausted, the hypnotist has the client take the place of the Mistake-Making-Part, and will speak from that perspective.
 Before that she was speaking from the perspective of the Self.